davideimola/presentations/greenops.md

 - <mdi-hammer-wrench /> More complex applications and more content (images, videos, etc.)
 - <mdi-account-details /> More users and more data to manage
 - <mdi-shield-off /> Scalability and security are more important than ever
-- Spreading of services and applications across multiple environments
+- <mdi-application-braces-outline /> Spreading of services and applications across multiple environments

 </v-clicks>